About Westchester Community College:

 Westchester Community College was founded in 1946 as the New York State Institute of Applied Arts and Sciences in White Plains.
 In 1957, the County of Westchester bought the 360-acre John Hartford estate in Valhalla and designated 218 acres for the community college.
 Westchester Community College is more than just the county's largest educational institution.
 It is a living, breathing part of Westchester that goes beyond the influence of a typical college and affects the lives of all who enter its doors.

-Applicants interested MUST apply online by submitting a letter expressing interest in this position, a resume/CV, and contact information for three professional references.
+Applicants must apply online by submitting a letter expressing interest in this position, a resume/CV, and contact information for three professional references.
+You must be legally eligible to work in the United States at the time of hire.
 Please login to: https://sunywcc.interviewexchange.com/login.jsp in order to check/edit your profile or to upload additional documents.
 The review of candidates will begin immediately and continue until the position is filled.

 Westchester Community College provides accessible, high quality and affordable education to meet the needs of our diverse community.
 We are committed to student success, academic excellence, workforce development, economic development and lifelong learning.